Industrial action to take place at Galway City and County Councils over job evaluation - Galway Bay FM

 As a result, industrial action is set to get underway at local authorities across the country on Monday – including Galway City and County Councils.

-Public services won’t be disrupted – but the first step is an indefinite ban on responses to routine queries from politicians, from councillors to TDs.
+Public services won’t be disrupted – but the first step is an indefinite ban on responses to routine queries from politicians, from councilor’s to TDs.

 Fórsa says it will announce further action – up to and including strike action – in due course.